-The relationship with tutors and housemasters/mistresses is vital, but is augmented by staff with a range of specialist expertise.
-In addition to subject teachers, our Careers Adviser is on hand to offer guidance on a wide range of post-18 options, with further specialists providing support with Oxbridge and other competitive courses.
-Our students also become part of the community at and beyond school, through membership of the Old Pocklingtonian Association and Careers and
+The relationship with tutors and housemasters/mistresses is vital but is augmented by staff with a range of specialist expertise.
+In addition to subject teachers, our Careers and University Adviser is on hand to offer guidance on a wide range of post-18 options, with further specialists providing support with Oxbridge and other competitive courses.
+Our students also become part of the community at and beyond school, through membership of the Old Pocklingtonian Association and Pock Connects network which can offer the opportunity of careers and mentoring support.
+These relationships help to ensure that our students are supported on every level through their personalised study programmes and towards fulfilling their potential.